pnlbwh/pnlNipype/docs/TUTORIAL.md

 ![](FreesurferN4Bias.png)

-Only the left branch when no T2w is available
+Use only the left branch when no T2w is available

 ## Diffusion